 -One cannot talk about Colombian music these days without referencing Pablo Mayor.
 One of the contemporary voices of Colombia outside its borders, Pablo has dedicated the last seventeen years to writing, producing, and promoting Colombian music in New York City.
 From Cali, Colombia, Pablo Mayor (B.A., M.A.
 Jazz Arranging/University of North Texas), formerly Professor of Jazz—Universidad Javeriana in Bogotá, Colombia, has produced three CD’s with his band the Folklore Urbano Orchestra and taken the band to both national and international venues.
 Mayor’s music has been featured by Arturo O’Farrill’s Afro-Latin Jazz Orchestra (annual commissions over the past four years, his Colombian porro Mercado en Domingo recorded on ALJO’s Grammy award-winning album released 2014 Offense of the Drum), and his arrangements recorded by Totó la Momposina.
 He is founder and producer of NYC’s annual 14-year running Colombian music festival Encuentro NYC.
-He now works out of the South Bronx, at ArtsLatinoNY, a multi-disciplinary alliance of ID Studio Theater and Pajarillo Pinta’o dance company, where he teaches and has a recording studio to record live music in the space.
+He now works out of the South Bronx, at ID Studio, where he leads the musical segment of ArtsLatinoNY, a multi-disciplinary alliance of ID Studio Theater and Pajarillo Pinta’o dance company.
+He leads the ArtsLatinoNY ensemble, teaches privately, and has a recording studio to record live music in the space.

 “Pablo Mayor is the prototype musician of the future.
 He is a craftsman informed in the traditions and techniques of the very best that American jazz education offers but is committed to filtering this skill through the amazing colors of his indigenous culture.
 In this sense, he follows in the traditions of all great composers, expanding the palette of an art form by opening it up to the larger planet and its vast array of possibilities.
 He does this with the skill of a master, with the humor of a poet, and the vision of an explorer.
 I am thrilled to perform his compositions and honored by his friendship.”-Pianist, composer, and educator Arturo O’Farrill, founder/Afro Latin Jazz Alliance and director/ Afro Latin Jazz Orchestra in Westchester Magazine Oct. /2014